 Welcome to the PTCMW Annual Graduate Student Consulting Challenge Competition webpage!
-Now in it's 5th year, the Consulting Challenge is a graduate student competition developed by PTCMW to allow students to develop key professional skills, while expanding their professional networks and winning great prizes!
+Started in 2014, the Consulting Challenge is a graduate student competition developed by PTCMW to allow students to develop key professional skills, while expanding their professional networks and winning great prizes!
 Specific information for the annual competition is listed below.
 Thank you for visiting!

-For specific questions not covered on this page, visit the "Contact" section below.
+For specific questions not covered on this page, email Jenna Eagleson.

 Typical Event Schedule:

 1. 30 registered students are selected to participate (PTCMW membership not required).

 2. Students are then placed on a team of 3-6 people with students from other universities.

 3. The sponsor organization then presents teams with a Request for Proposal (RFP) that outlines a real organizational challenge.